VinUni Banner

 • Each project is led by one student as Principal Investigator (PI), another student as co-PI to assist and other students contribute as research team members.

-• A student can participate in a maximum of two (02) projects but can serve as PI for only one project per academic year.
+• A student can participate in a maximum of two (02) projects but can serve as a PI for only one project per academic year.

-• First-year students can join projects as team members but are not eligible to apply as PI or co-PI.
+• First-year students can join projects as team members but are not eligible to apply as a PI or co-PI.

 • If a PI withdraws mid-project, they must notify CECS by email at least two weeks in advance and submit a handover plan designating the co-PI or another team member to assume leadership.
 Failure to do so may result in project termination.